CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-for-Install.md

 If this step fails for any reason, you can run `netq bootstrap reset` on the relevant node and then try again.
     {{%/notice%}}

+7. Verify the worker nodes are ready for installation.
+Fix any errors indicated before installing the NetQ software.

+    ```
+    cumulus@<hostname>:~$ sudo opta-check
+    ```

-6. Make a note of the private IP addresses for your master and worker nodes.
+8. Make a note of the private IP addresses for your master and worker nodes.

+You are now ready to use the Admin UI (preferred) or NetQ CLI to complete the installation.

 ### Cloud  Deployment,  Server Cluster